 - Beet leaves can be used in place of cabbage and they are very pretty!

-- Barberries are a very traditional ingredient in Ukranian cabbage rolls.
+- Barberries are a very traditional ingredient in Ukrainian cabbage rolls.
 They add a sour note that resembles pickling or fermentation.
 If you can't find barberries but you'd like to add a similar flavor, you could try adding a handful of sour cherries or soak raisins in lemon juice.

 - I like making holubtsi with ground pork because I like the texture and flavor better.
 But some variations call for ground beef or a mix of beef and pork.
 Choose what works for you!